m0ntz/chat-app/README.md

 - The chat provides users with two additional communication features: sending images and location data.
 - Data gets stored online and offline.

+## Getting Started

+- Clone the repository: git clone https://github.com/m0ntz/chat-app.git
+- Install Expo CLI, run npm install -g expo-cli
+- Install all project dependencies: npm install
+- Create an Expo account at https://expo.dev/ and login at the terminal with expo login
+- Install Expo Go on your mobile phone
+- Start the project with npx expo start
+- In case of problem while conneting to your project on Expo Go, run npx expo start --tunnel

 ## User Stories